Ecuadorean journalists held by Colombian rebels confirmed dead

 Colombia denied any rescue attempt.

-The journalists and their driver were on assignment for the Quito-based El Comercio newspaper on the border between Ecuador and Colombia when they were seized.
+The journalists and their driver were on assignment for the Quito-based El Comercio newspaper on the border between Ecuador and Colombia when they were seized on March 26.

 A proof-of-life photograph released shortly after their kidnapping showed them chained and padlocked by their necks.

+The media crew was reporting on violence in the Esmeraldas region of the border when they were snatched by a group led by an Ecuadorean man identified as Walter Artizala, alias “Guacho.”

+Colombia and Ecuador have both offered $100,000 each for information leading to his capture.

-Reporting by Alexandra Valencia; Additional reporting by Silene Ramirez in Santiago; Writing by Julia Symmes Cobb and Andrew Cawthorne; Editing by Dan Grebler and Bernadette Baum
+Reporting by Alexandra Valencia; Additional reporting by Silene Ramirez in Santiago, Terea Cespedes in Lima; Writing by Julia Symmes Cobb and Andrew Cawthorne; Editing by Dan Grebler and Bernadette Baum